fbjornstrup/Crashes-New-York/pages/statistics.md

 The tendency for the monthly occurences of crashes is very similar in the different boroughs.
 Against all believe, there is actually the lowest number of occurences in the wintermonths January & February.
-This might be due to the fact that people drive extra carefull when there is bad weather, snow etc. The highest number of occurences on the other hand is in July month.
+This might be due to the fact that people drive extra carefull when there is bad weather, snow etc. The highest number of occurences on the other hand is in the summermonths and especially in July.

 **Monthly plot of collisions**